 Dido Through the Looking Glass – The Musical

 By popular demand from parents, teachers and community members we are doing it again!
-The project will take place at Goldsmiths Community Centre, Catford and will deliver a Boot Camp for performing art, African drumming and animated music video production:
+The project will take place at Goldsmiths Community Centre, SE6 1QD and will deliver a Boot Camp for performing art, African drumming and animated music video production:

 - 2 – 13 August, drama, singing, dance, script and African drumming workshops

-- week commencing 23 August recording of production for Black history educational resources
+- week commencing 23 August, recording of production for Black history educational resources and international viewing

 In this production, Dido is transported through her looking glass to Jamaica and meets one of their National Heroes who played a significant roles in the abolition of the transatlantic slave trade.

 COVID-19 precautions are in place as part of our Health & Safety policy.
 As a result, numbers of participants are limited and can only be accepted in advance on completion of the registration form and £5 deposit.
-Completed forms can be returned via email or dropped off to Goldsmith Community Centre, on Mondays or Tuesdays 10am-3pm or anytime on Thursday.
+Completed forms can be returned via email or dropped off to Goldsmiths Community Centre, London SE6 1QD on Mondays or Tuesdays 10am-2.30pm or anytime on Thursday.
 Once received we will advice you of how to pay the deposit.
-Please note, we are unable to accept walk-in bookings.
+Please note, we are unable to accept walk-in bookings once the project starts.

-The 2021 production is funded by Arts Council England, Community Waves and Arnold Clarke Community Fund and supported by Holiplay, PT Rose, Scone Palace, Goldsmith Community Centre, Sunflowers Florist, NEU Bromley & Bexley and delivered by a dedicated team of volunteers.
+The 2021 production is funded by Arts Council England, Community Waves, Crowdfunding Supporters, Arnold Clarke Community Fund and supported by Holiplay, PT Rose, Scone Palace, Goldsmith Community Centre, Sunflowers Florist, NEU Bromley & Bexley and delivered by a dedicated team of volunteers.
 If you are want to join our team of volunteers please get in touch.

 Dido Through the Looking Glass – The Musical